parkura/techsupport.ge/README.md

 # techsupport.ge

-this is my first webpage using HTML & CSS.
+this is my first webpage using HTML CSS & Bootstrap.